bjorn-fischer/fss-tools/README.md

 And finally, [`watlahm`](doc/watlahm.md) is a GUI tool written in Python 3 and GTK.
 This tool resembles a top(1) like application which is cgroup aware and is primarily for the users on the system.

-If you deploy fair share scheduling using these scripts on a system with `systemd(1)`, you will probably run into some issues, most notably `systemd` and `onfine_user` fighting over control of the users processes.
+If you deploy fair share scheduling using these scripts on a system with `systemd(1)`, you will probably run into some issues, most notably `systemd` and `confine_user` fighting over control of the users processes.
 See below for possible mitigations.

 ## Motivation